armasuissewt/VBS4CodeSnippets/README.md

 This repository contains VBS4 reusable code snippets.
 The code snippets are usually copied into the file init.sqf of your particular VBS4 mission.
 Please note: Public functions can be easily called from everywhere, including trigger's OnActivation!

+Feel free to contribute to this repository and, please, let us know if you discover issues.